Adobe Experience Manager Alternatives for Video Production (2026): Comparing Shade to AEM

 Traditional web content management platforms focus on publishing finalized assets.
 Post-production teams often require mountable cloud storage, content-level search, and integrated review workflows.
 To see exactly how Adobe Experience Manager (AEM) compares to Shade and other DAM platforms, see our guide comparing the best DAM platforms for video production.

-What is an Adobe Experience Manager alternative for media teams?
+What is the best Adobe Experience Manager alternative?

 How much does Adobe Experience Manager cost?